 This activity was approved in our FY 2009 Initial Annual MTW Plan.
 Our third amendment to the FY 2010 Annual MTW Plan helped clarify the components of our local program and this activity was implemented in September 2010.
-A modification was proposed via Amendment 1B to our FY 2015 Plan to expand the types of units which may be assisted through HACSB's local project-based voucher program.
-In 2016 HUD requested that the proposed modification be relocated to the proposed FY 2017 MTW Plan, and the modification was approved with that Plan.
-The approved activity has been relocated to this section with this proposed amendment.
+A modification was proposed via Amendment 1B to our FY 2015 Plan.
+In 2016 HUD requested that the proposed modification be relocated to this FY 2017 MTW Plan.
+The re-proposal of this activity is included in Section III of this Plan.